 I am currently a Senior Lecturer in Performing Arts at Leeds School of Arts.

 I am a creative associate of SBC Theatre company and Leeds Playhouse.
 I am member of the Natural Voice network and The Work Room, as well as founding member of interdisciplinary improvisation collective ICEBERG (Glasgow) and NoVan Theatre (Thessaloniki).

 Performance Making; I create interdisciplinary dance-theatre performances as a way of reflecting upon my observations of the world.
 My work combines choreography, live and recorded music, text and has included installation.
 I have a particular interest in the poetic elements that relationships between choreography and text can evoke, as well as our perception of the poetic within the socio-economic and ecological politics of the everyday.

-Voice Coaching; Combining my understanding of the body and incorporating elements from a variety of practices, I support my students to tend to the well-being of their voice through approaching the body as a whole.
+Voice Coaching; Combining elements from a variety of somatic and vocal practices, I support my students to tend to the well-being of their voice through approaching the body as a whole.
 My knowledge, experience, understanding of the body and ongoing research support me in creating spaces for my students to experience the full potential and strength of their voices.
 My singing preferences are on traditional Greek and Eastern European songs.

 For my ongoing project "Lull The World", I collect and record lullabies from around the world as a protest against borders.